 By the time an elder reaches the severe stage of COPD, the condition will have intensified and extensive impairment of lung function is in place.
 Exhaustion and breathlessness increase, making it daunting for the individual to remain active, and frequent medical appointments may be required.
 Additional pulmonary tests will help the physician monitor the advancement of the disease and to incorporate additional treatment options to increase quality of life, such as oxygen, inhalers, and bronchodilators.

 In the end stage of COPD, lung function has diminished to 30% or lower, and oxygen therapy will be necessary.
 Simple activities of daily living become daunting or impossible to undertake without exhaustion and breathlessness.
 The doctor will want to keep a close eye on the elder during this stage, altering the treatment plan to help the individual maintain the highest possible quality of life.
 Activities such as tai chi or yoga might be advised to help the elder remain active while remaining comfortable.

-One of the best ways to help elders with COPD, and the families who care for them, is by partnering with a professional home care agency, such as Absolute Companion Care.
-Providing highly skilled and experienced in home care Towson seniors deserve, we assist those with COPD by:
+One of the best ways to help elders throughout all stages of COPD, and the families who care for them, is by partnering with a professional in-home care agency, such as Absolute Companion Care.
+We assist those with COPD by:

 - Planning and preparing healthy meals as per any dietary restrictions

 - Offering safe, accompanied transportation to medical appointments and procedures

 - Helping elders engage in physician-approved exercise routines